WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod06/0601-Manage user settings with Group Policy.md

 8. In File Explorer, in the navigation pane, select **Desktop**, and then in the content pane, open **admx**.

-9. Press Ctrl+A to select all files, right-click or access the context menu, and then select **Copy**.
+9. Select Ctrl+A to select all files, right-click or access the context menu, and then select **Copy**.

 10. In the navigation pane, expand **Local Disk (C:)**, expand **Windows**, right-click or access the context menu for **PolicyDefinitions**, and then select **Paste**.